SFGLab/dcHiChIP/docs/pages/parameters.md

 These settings control how enriched regions (peaks) and chromatin interactions (loops) are identified from HiChIP data.

-*Help:* Adjust these options to fine-tune sensitivity and specificity in peak and loop detection.
+*Help*: Adjust these options to fine-tune sensitivity and specificity in peak and loop detection.

 For example, you can modify the p-value threshold for MACS3 or enable MAPS loop calling for specific experimental setups.